 - Vegetable peels: this is one of my biggest money savers.
-I place all my vegetable peels in freezer safe bag and place into the freezer for use in my homemade stocks.
+I place all my vegetable peels in a freezer-safe bag and place it into the freezer for use in my homemade stocks.

 Of course, be sure to stock your freezer with your family’s favorites!

 - Cooked Rice and Cooked Quinoa: Pre-cooked grains make dinners a breeze to throw together last-minute.

 - Homemade Bread: Great to make an extra loaf or 2 to have on hand

 - Pizza Dough: When I am making pizza, I will often double or triple the recipe for the dough, and store a ball of dough in the freezer.
 When the craving for pizza strikes, defrost the dough and bake as usual.

 - Bread Scraps: When there is a lone slice of bread or that heel piece leftover, toss in a freezer-safe bag and you have the base for stuffing or homemade bread crumbs in a pinch.

-- Muffins: My freezer is always well stocked with muffins of all kinds that are perfect for school lunches and snacking.
+- Muffins: My freezer is always well stocked with muffins of all kinds that are perfect for school lunches and snacks.
 We love PB&J Oatmeal Muffins, Blueberry Muffins, Corn Dog Muffins, and Pizza Muffins.